Do you agree with me when I say:

 Is Intermittent Fasting For Muscle Growth Right For You?

 For people who naturally have a big appetite, using intermittent fasting to improve satiation helps immensely with staying lean while focusing on muscle growth.
+This is exactly what it did for me when I started out.
+I was skinny fat with a huge appetite and IF helped me immensely!

-On the other hand, intermittent fasting doesn’t make that much sense for individuals who don’t have a big appetite, or who experiences weight gain to be challenging.
+But, on the other hand, intermittent fasting doesn’t make that much sense for individuals who don’t have a big appetite, or who experiences weight gain to be challenging.

 Simply because it will be even harder for these individuals to eat enough food required to be in a calorie surplus.